Selling A Deceased Person's House

 You will only have to pay capital gains tax on inherited property if the value of the home goes up between your initial valuation and when you come to sell it.
 Calculating how much capital gains tax you will have to pay can be complex as there are many factors involved.
 HMRC have a calculator to help you work it out for your situation.

 There are two ways that you can prevent having to pay any capital gains on inherited property.
-If the home becomes the main residence that you live in and you do not rent it out, you will not have to pay capital gains tax.
+If the home becomes the main residence that you live in, and you do not rent it out, you will not have to pay capital gains tax.

-Selling inherited property
+Selling inherited property with SmoothSale

 After you have sorted out the legal necessities, you may be ready to sell your inherited property.
 There are a few options for how you can do this.

 You may wish to sell via a traditional estate agent.
 You will be able to speak face to face with an agent, but it can be a very long process, taking months to reach completion.
-Sales can fall through due to breaks in the property chain and you may find it difficult to sell if the property needs refurbishment.
+Sales can fall through due to breaks in the property chain, and you may find it difficult to sell if the property needs refurbishment.
 The more delay there is between the property being valued and completing a sale, the more likely the value will increase, and you will be subject to capital gains tax.
 Traditional estate agents also often have high fees to pay.

 Another option is to use a trusted property buyer, like SmoothSale.
 We can take away the stress of selling an inherited property with a fast, cash sale.
-We have the funds ready to buy your house so we can secure a quick sale for you.
-With SmoothSale, you’re guaranteed to sell your property as we don’t rely on third parties and we’re not part of any property chain.
+We have the funds ready to buy your house, so we can secure a quick sale for you.
+With SmoothSale, you’re guaranteed to sell your property as we don’t rely on third parties, and we’re not part of any property chain.

 If you choose to sell with SmoothSale, our in-house, expert team will handle all the proceedings for you.
-We’ll sort all the legal procedures and you’ll only ever deal with us directly.
+We’ll sort all the legal procedures, and you’ll only ever deal with us directly.
 You can sell your house for free with us as we cover all the legal fees and have no hidden costs.

 We can sell your inherited property in whatever timeframe you need and can buy any type of home in as little as seven days.
 Contact us for a no-obligation cash offer or call us on 0113 539 660 to speak to one of our property experts who will be able to assist with your situation.